-I will be a new student to SJSU in the Fall term.
+I will be a new student in the fall.
 Can I receive aid for summer classes before the fall term begins?

-No. New students who are admitted for fall are not eligible to receive aid for the previous summer term.
+New students who are admitted for fall are not eligible for aid for the previous summer term.

 For eligible students, aid is disbursed after the second week of the summer session.

-No. You must be enrolled in 6 units at San Jose State University.
-Inquire with the Office of the Registrar for more information on cross-enrollment requirements.
+Combined units may be considered under cross-enrollment.
+Students must be enrolled in at least 6 units at San Jose State University to be considered for cross-enrollment.
+Approval from the Office of the Registrar is required.
+View Office of the Registrar website for more information on cross-enrollment requirements.